CamielJalink/Advent-of-Code-2018/README.md

 # advent
-Repo created for the advent of code 2018 challenges
+Repo created for the advent of code 2018 challenges.

-Day1 and Day2part1 challenges are done in javascript and the read-input node module.
-For later challenges I switched to typescript.
+I attempted some of these challenges before starting my first job in front-end, starting with basic JS and then attempting my first typescript.